jooby-project/jooby/md/doc/whoops/whoops.md

 ## custom err pages

 The pretty error page is implemented via [err(req, rsp, err)]({{defdocs}}/Routes.html#err-org.jooby.Err.Handler-).
 You might run into troubles if your application require custom error pages.
-On those cases you probably won't use this module or if apply one of the following options:
+On those cases you probably won't use this module or apply one of the following options:

 ### whoops as last err handler